-FIFA Break Silence on Possible 2026 World Cup Postponement Amid US–Iran Conflict
+FIFA Breaks Silence on Possible 2026 World Cup Postponement Amid US–Iran Conflict

 - The future of the 2026 FIFA World Cup has become a major talking point as discussions intensify ahead of the tournament

-- The expanded competition will feature 48 teams and will be hosted across the United States, Canada and Mexico for the first time
+- The expanded competition will feature 48 teams and will be hosted across America, Canada and Mexico for the first time

-- FIFA officials say they are closely monitoring the situation while preparations for the global tournament continue
+- FIFA officials said that they are closely monitoring the situation in Iran while preparations for the global contest continue

-The 2026 FIFA World Cup will go ahead as scheduled despite speculation that the global tournament could be postponed.
+The 2026 FIFA World Cup will go ahead as scheduled, despite speculation that the global tournament could be postponed amid the conflict in the Middle East.

 Source: Getty Images

-The 2026 World Cup, which will be hosted across the United States, Canada, and Mexico, is now only three months away from kicking off.
+The 2026 World Cup, which will be hosted across the United States, Canada, and Mexico, is now only three months away from kicking off, according to the New York Post.

-The upcoming edition will be the biggest in the tournament’s history, as it expands to 48 participating teams for the first time and marks the first occasion the World Cup will be staged across three different countries.
+The upcoming edition will be the biggest in the tournament’s history, as it expands to 48 participating teams for the first time and marks the first occasion the Mundial will be staged across three different countries.

 Several countries have reportedly been linked with the possibility of boycotting the tournament, particularly as tensions in the Middle East raise questions about whether some nations will take part.